Categories

 6. Then select 2nd device and tab EDIT7.
 On the device page, set values like on the example picture.

-– If your MSFS to NMEA app installed on different device than XCSoar, IP address should match local IP of the device with app installed (you can find it at the top of the black screen
+– If your FS2EFB app installed on different device than XCSoar, IP address should match local IP of the device with app installed (you can find it at the top of the black screen

 – If you change TCP server port, set new value in TCP Port field.